Undergraduate and Postgraduate Taught Students

 Please note that the maximum amount of exceptional leave permitted in an academic year is 20 working days.

-Leave of absence of more than 20 working days will not be granted.
+You are not required to submit a leave of absence request if your absence will be three working days or less.
+The maximum period of absence that will be granted is 20 working days.
 If you require an absence of more than 20 working days you must interrupt your studies or withdraw from your course.
-You should seek advice from your Campus Advice Zone.
+You should seek advice from your Advice Zone.
 If you are studying on a Tier 4 visa and you interrupt or withdraw from your studies you must return home and your Tier 4 sponsorship will be withdrawn.

 Postgraduate Taught Students